improving-minnesota/react-workshop/labs/lab-05-forms.md

 </div>
 ```

-- And then, of course, test it:
+- Then, lets test it, of course!:

 - In **client/src/components/employees.spec.js** add: